benbarnett/benbarnett.net/_posts/2021-12-14-decade-review.markdown

 - Health
 ---

+**Trigger warning: this post talks about a missing person and some grief.
+There is nothing overtly graphic.**

 2021 was footnoted with a significant moment of closure.
 A moment that’s made me wonder what my next ten years might look like.
 So when someone on Twitter mentioned they were doing an end of year review, it struck a chord.
 I’ve followed suit, but extended the scope to ten years for reasons below.

 It was the day we finally got Dad’s presumption of death order — the legal death certificate — after a lengthy court hearing with my brothers, our solicitor, and a judge.
 Going into what I thought would be a tick-box admin exercise triggered a range of feelings and memory jogs.
 Hearing the situation end-to-end in an earnest legal environment was difficult.